Since Our Last Update: Gusto has changed the flow of its system setup. Nonetheless, it’s still easy to follow.

 - Direct deposit authorization: This gives Gusto permission to debit your bank account for payroll and tax payments.
-We recommend requiring direct deposit for all employees in order to avoid the hassles of paper checks and reliance on snail mail, when possible.
+We recommend requiring a direct deposit for all employees to avoid the hassles of paper checks and reliance on snail mail, when possible.

 - Authorization Agreement for ACH Debit and Credit Tax: This form gives Gusto permission to specifically debit your account for state taxes.
 You may or may not see this during your setup.

 - Form 8655: Reporting Agent Authorization: This form authorizes Gusto to pay your federal taxes.

 Select Sign Form for each of these documents, enter your name (which will show in cursive font to mimic a signature), check the box that states you agree to electronically sign this form, and select Sign.

 To add worker’s compensation, click on Stay Complaint in the menu under Taxes.
 Select Add Workers’ Compensation, and tell Gusto whether or not you’re already covered.
 Most states require it, but Gusto will let you know for sure so that you can comply.